 By Roger Pinckney

 You can sneak upwind, shoot them when they rise before you like quail.
 You can run them with dogs.
-You can hang cameras and stands and study their ways till you hyperventilate, but the real work starts when you pull the trigger.
+You can hang cameras and stands and study their ways ’til you hyperventilate, but the real work starts when you pull the trigger.

 I’ve seen some cold, where the grease in your bolt turns to tar, the gun snicks and the buck grins over his shoulder and keeps walking.
 I’ve seen some cold, minus 50, when you build a fire beneath the old hand-crank John Deere to get it started while the cattle bellered waiting for hay.
-I’ve seen it cold, when winter clamped down before the first snowfall and the ground froze so deep, you had to wait till April to pour concrete and bury your dead.
+I’ve seen it cold, when winter clamped down before the first snowfall and the ground froze so deep, you had to wait ’til April to pour concrete and bury your dead.

 But I’ve never seen it so cold as twenty above, the wind out of the Northwest over the salt marsh at twenty knots.
 And you got 40 pounds of venison to grind—outside on the porch.

 Here on the Carolina coast, more deer than people, I built this shack myself.
 Drew it out on the inside of a beer box with a carpenter’s pencil and my boy’s high school straight edge ruler.
 Tin roof, hardwired generator, wrap around porch, ten-foot ceilings, eleven hundred pounds of bolts holding it down.
-I must have been hungry cause I drew three kitchens, well two and a half, actually.
+I must have been hungry cause I drew three kitchens, well two-and-a-half, actually.
 Inside there is a gas range, sink, fridge, freezer and the sundry minor appliances.
 Outside, there is the same.

-The half kitchen comes from the wood range I cook on every chilly day.
+The half-kitchen comes from the wood range I cook on every chilly day.
 It will cook breakfast, supper and heat the entire shack for eighteen hours on a six-gallon pail of fine-split pignut hickory.

 The outside kitchen is for the stinky work, boiling crabs and shrimp, washing and steaming oysters, butchering fish, boning and grinding deer, maybe a wild hog or two in a good year.
 There is a laminate beam laid sideways for a countertop, a six-foot cutting board with a sink in the middle, hot and cold water, bar height, easy on the back.